 The lightweight memory scanner is a single executable file that doesn't require installation and runs once on the endpoint, in user mode, and with admin privileges.

 The memory scan takes several minutes and can be done simultaneously on several endpoints.
-Results from all scanned endpoints are available through the Endpoint and Memory Scans report.
+Results from all scanned endpoints are available through the Endpoint and Memory Scans report, under the History tab.

 Table of Contents

 - How Does it Work?